-Symptoms Causes and Comments Artifact peaks (one or two peaks) These peaks are due to the unlabeled SE33 amplicon strand in the D8S1179 allele-calling range annealing after electrokinetic injection to the CXR-ETwith data generated using an labeled SE33 primer as described above for the split peak.
-ABI PRISM® 310 Genetic Analyzer This annealing retards migration of the CXR-ET-labeled and POP-6TM polymer SE33 primer relative to its unhybridized form and results in a small amount of the CXR-ET-labeled SE33 primer migrating in the D8S1179 allele-calling range.
+These peaks are due to the unlabeled SE33 amplicon annealing after electrokinetic injection to the CXR-ET-labeled SE33 primer as described above for the split peak.
+This annealing retards migration of the CXR-ET-labeled SE33 primer relative to its unhybridized form and results in a small amount of the CXR-ET-labeled SE33 primer migrating in the D8S1179 locus-calling range.
 The number of peaks that appear depends on the SE33 genotype.
 If two alleles with a significant size difference are present, then two peaks are observed.
-If there is only one allele or the two alleles are similar in size, then one peak may be observed.
+If there is only one allele or the two alleles are similar in size, then one peak may be observed in D8S1179.
 The WEN ILS 500 ESS contains an oligo that prevents annealing of the CXR-ET-labeled SE33 primer and unlabeled amplicon strand, whereas the WEN ILS 500 does not.